 The hidden causes of fear

 Children being afraid of the dark is just something that most people understand, without fully understanding.
-Much like many other situations, we don’t really question the causes of fear.
+Much like many other situations, we don’t really question what causes our fear.

 One of the most common causes of fear is failure.
 So many of us refuse to leave our comfort zones because we are afraid of doing something wrong, something that could damage our lives forever.
 The fear of failure can be seen in those who procrastinate in taking steps toward things like new careers, education, or starting a relationship.